-Breifini started her occupational therapy career working for the Royal Devon and Exeter Hospital from 2005 until 2008, completing rotations in adult medicine, stroke, and orthopaedics.
+Breifini started her occupational therapy career working for the Royal Devon and Exeter Hospital from 2005 until 2008, completing rotations in adult medicine, stroke and orthopaedics.
 She prescribed care packages to enable safe discharge from hospital and set goals for community rehabilitation teams.
 She then held a senior role on the stroke unit, training and supervising junior staff and delivering training to the multidisciplinary team.
 Whilst at the Royal Devon and Exeter Hospital Breifini was a manual handling trainer for the therapy team.

 Breifini then moved to Dorset and worked in Poole Hospital from 2008 until 2014.
-She completed senior rotations in acute stroke and rehabilitation, and neurology.
+She completed senior rotations in acute stroke and rehabilitation and neurology.
 She remained in neurology for five years where she worked with clients with head injuries, multiple sclerosis and various other long term complex neurological conditions.
 Her main role was enabling safe hospital discharge, by prescribing equipment, care packages and community rehabilitation programmes.
 She carried out inpatient assessment and rehabilitation, mental capacity assessments and led best interest meetings.
 She provided evidence for continuing healthcare funding.
 She acted as senior support to the hospital palliative care team, supervised junior rotational staff and delivered training to the neurological therapy team.
 Breifini co-wrote local neurological therapy service standards, in line with national guidelines for brain injury, stroke and long term conditions, to promote quality and to enable audit of good practice.

-Since qualifying Breifini has completed additional training in sensory integration, the Bobath concept, Braintree Cognitive Rehabilitation Therapy and behaviour management.
+Since qualifying Breifini has completed additional training in sensory integration, the Bobath concept, Cognitive Rehabilitation Therapy and behaviour management.